Xzeloks/ELI-5/memory-bank/activeContext.md

         *   Publishing a closed test version.
         *   Ensuring at least 12 test users are registered for the closed test.
         *   Conducting closed testing with these users for at least 14 days.
-*   **Troubleshooting Data Isolation & Chat Loading:**
+*   ~~**Troubleshooting Data Isolation & Chat Loading:**~~ (RESOLVED)
-    *   Concurrently, investigating and resolving the issue where opening chat sessions from history results in a blank chat page.
-This might be related to RLS policies and how `user_id` was previously associated with messages, or a bug in the loading/display logic for historical chats.
+    *   ~~Concurrently, investigating and resolving the issue where opening chat sessions from history results in a blank chat page.
+This might be related to RLS policies and how `user_id` was previously associated with messages, or a bug in the loading/display logic for historical chats.~~